Battle of Athens (1861): Battle

 On 5 August 1861, Colonel Martin Green's force of about 2,000 Missouri State Guardsmen with three cannons tried to capture the town from about 500 Missouri Home Guard.
 Moore's pickets warned of the secessionists' advance at 5 AM, and Moore called out the regiment to begin assembling it for battle.
 Between men still absent on weekend leaves and removing the sick across the river, Moore had only 333 men in line.

 Green's much larger force surrounded the town on three sides, with the river behind the Unionists.
 Lieutenant Colonel Charles S. Callihan commanded the Union left flank.
 He found himself facing Major Shacklett's cavalry and James Kniesley's three gun battery.
 The Unionists had no artillery.
 However, Kniesley's guns were a motley assortment (a 6-pounder, a 9-pounder, and a hollowed log) supplied with only a few solid shot and improvised canister.

 While the artillery spooked a cavalry scout, it had little other impact on the battle.
 The first shot from the artillery passed over the defenders, across the river and into the Croton railway depot.
 Another passed through the Benning house and into the river.
 Predictably, the log cannon flew apart on its first fire and played no further part in the battle.

 As the secessionists advanced, firing became general.
-Other than the lack of artillery, Moore's small force was much better armed with rifled muskets and bayonets versus shot guns and squirrel rifles.
+Other than the lack of artillery, Moore's small force was much better armed with rifled muskets and bayonets versus shotguns and squirrel rifles.
 Green's force contained many poorly equipped, untrained and untested recruits.

 Captain Hackney's Home Guard drove the rebels away from Stallion Branch.
 However, Callihan was unnerved by the sight of Major Shacklett's large force advancing.
 Callihan fled toward the river with one of the Home Guard's cavalry companies.
 Other troops held their positions.

 The advance faltered as they approached through a cornfield.
 Shacklett was wounded in the neck and his demoralized men began falling back.
 Seeing this, Moore commanded his men to fix bayonets.
 Then he ordered, "Forward!
 Charge!
 Bayonets!"
 This counterattack sent the Missouri State Guardsmen into headlong retreat.
 Kniesley withdrew his artillery.
 Most of the Union force was on foot so the pursuit was very short.

 Although a few shots were fired at long range across the river by some Iowa militia, they played no real part in the battle.
 By the time a relief force reached Athens the rebels had already begun a general retreat.